PythonRails/rails/docs/chapters/controllers.md

 Controller is a class that defined in the file with the same name as the controller, but in lower case.
 For example, the `Blogs` controller should be defined in `controllers/blogs.py` file.

 Controller has actions - functions that defined inside the class.
-Each action should be prefixed with `get`, `post`, `put` or `delete` - according to request method (like in REST).
-For example, when you get an article change form - you need an action `get_article_change_form`.
-When you need to save changes - you need to have `post_article_change_form`.
-In both cases - the url address the same `/article/article_change_form/[id]/` where `[id]` is an article id.
+For example, when you show an article change form or POST this form - you need to define an action `change` inside the controller `Article`.
+In both cases - the url address the same `/article/change/[id]/` where `[id]` is an article id.

 But we have few special actions.
-First is `index` that called when we provide nothing in url address after the controller name, for example request `/blogs` page.
-Second is `not_found` that called when requested action doesn't found inside the requested controller.
-But if your controller doesn't have defined `not_found` action than will be called `not_found` action in the main project controller - `Index`.
+First one is `index` that called when we provide nothing in url address after the controller name, for example request `/blogs` page.
+Second one is `not_found` that called when requested action doesn't found inside the requested controller.

-Action assign only one argument - the [request](request.md) object.
+Action function get only one argument - the [request](request.md) object.
 The `request` give you access to all data from request, including requested url address, request method, GET or POST data and more.